Medical and Biotechnology

 Here's a sample of companies headquartered in Sandy Springs:

-- With Hartsfield Jackson- International Airport only 30 minutes away, your company can enjoy direct access to 160 U.S. destinations and 70 international destinations in 45 countries.
+- With Hartsfield Jackson-International Airport only 30 minutes away, your company can enjoy direct access to 150 U.S. destinations and 75 international destinations in 50 countries.

 - One of highest ratios of Fortune 500 companies per capita in the U.S.

-- Forbes ranked city as one of America’s Top Towns to Live Well
+- Forbes ranked the City as one of America’s Top Towns to Live Well.

-- Over 65% of workforce with bachelors degrees or higher
+- Over 62 percent of workforce with bachelor's degrees or higher.

-- Fortune 500 companies including: Newell Rubbermaid, UPS and First Data Corporation
+- Fortune 500 companies including: Newell Brands, UPS and First Data Corporation.

 - The largest office market in Metro Atlanta and one of the region’s largest employment centers.

-- Approximately 60% of Sandy Springs residents has a bachelor’s degrees or higher, well above the average for metro Atlanta.
+- Approximately 37 percent of Sandy Springs residents have a bachelor’s degrees or higher, well above the average for metro Atlanta.

 - Top ranked programs supporting the tech industry:

-The large number Fortune 500 firms, technology companies, the Medical District and Perimeter Center shopping creates a strong market for goods and services from small businesses.
+The large number of Fortune 500 firms, technology companies, the Medical District, and Perimeter Center shopping creates a strong market for goods and services from small businesses.
 High incomes of residents in the area also increase likelihood of retail, restaurant, and other small business success.

-The City has and will continue to see significant public and private investment in new City Center, Roswell Road Corridor, Perimeter Center, and elsewhere that can enhance and stimulate small business growth.
+The City has and will continue to see significant public and private investment in new City Springs, Roswell Road Corridor, Perimeter Center, and elsewhere that can enhance and stimulate small business growth.

-- 1/4 of city’s annual budget invested in capital improvements, such as transportation and infrastructure upgrades, which is significantly higher than other metro communities.
+- 20 percent of the City’s annual budget invested in capital improvements, such as transportation and infrastructure upgrades, which is significantly higher than other metro communities.